The Age of Alzheimer’s

 - Alzheimer’s has become institutionalized in world economies, especially in the U.S. (it is now a huge profit-making industry)

 The will to find a cure for Alzheimer’s and other progressive brain diseases has been mostly lacking by the general population.
-There are so many horrific problems in the world that consume our daily headlines, so it is relatively easy to push Alzheimer’s to a back burner.
+There are so many horrific problems in the world that consume our daily headlines.
+These pressing world problems push Alzheimer’s into the background.